tinydom/portfolio/content/featured/SpotifyProfileV2/index.md

   - MUI
 ---

 Coinmetro delivers the power of community to ensure everyone can better their lives by having access to the same opportunities.
-Mainly deployed as senior <a>Blockchain</a> enigneer mostly orchestrated smartcontract development and infrastructure design while inspecting the team's overall progress on frontend.
+Mainly deployed as senior <a>Blockchain</a> engineer mostly orchestrated smartcontract development and infrastructure design while inspecting the team's overall progress on frontend.